How to sign up for studies in the MBL for students/participants

 Option 2: Research review

-A research review involves reading a scientific article from an academic publication related to the course and writing a one-page summary that discusses how the findings of the research apply to actual organizations.
+A research review involves reading a scientific article from an academic publication related to the course and writing a one-page summary that discusses how the research findings apply to organizations.
 The summary must be single-spaced, formatted in 12-point Times New Roman font with 1-inch margins.
-Students may select any article published within the last three years in an academic journal designated by the professor of the particular course.
+Students may select any article published within the last three years in an academic journal designated by the professor.
 Include the title of the article and journal name in the review.
 For resource assistance, please contact a librarian at the Thomas Mahaffey Jr. Business Library in the lower level of the Mendoza College of Business.

 Please note that one article summary is worth 1 credit.
 Students that choose option 2 must complete two research reviews.
-Research reviews are due by 5:00 pm on the last lab day of the semester.
+Research reviews are due by the last lab day at 5:00 pm.

 Option 3: Lab study and Research review